camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 If deployed in a review environment, processes/applications can be shared with peers for interactive review.
 For comprehensive review, full clusters inclusive of Operate and Tasklist can be used for process execution.
 This closely simulates the final experience.
 To integrate the preview environment with custom applications, leverage the Operate and Tasklist APIs and deploy them within the review environment.

 In case you use an embedded Zeebe engine, or want to provide a lightweight, focused review experience, you can use [Zeebe Simple Monitor](https://github.com/camunda-community-hub/zeebe-simple-monitor), which is a community-maintained Web App similar to the Play mode in Web Modeler.
-Deploying Zeebe SimpleMonitor is easy, and allows for thorough process testing and review.
+Deploying Zeebe SimpleMonitor allows for thorough process testing and review.

 ### Publish stage